Dianne Sutherland BSc Hons Biology, FLS

 To view my artwork see my website diannesutherland.com

-I always believed that botanical art tuition should be accessible for anyone who has an interest.
+I always believed that botanical art tuition should be accessible for anyone who has an interest, when I first wanted to learn about botanical art I found that it was not easily accessible, so I consider myself mostly self taught.
 My experience working in education and from writing blogs and running various groups over the years convinced me that the demand was there, so, in 2009, I began to develop an online learning programme.
 My courses are written from personal experience based on the simple premise of: 'what I wish I'd been taught'.

 Learning is a continuous process, it builds on skills and experience and requires the ability to constantly review and revise.
 It also requires hard work and commitment.